 - Sign up bonus: 12,000 miles with a minimum spend of $4,000 within the first 60 days from the card approval date.

 The UOB PRVI miles card is offered either as a Visa, MasterCard or Amex credit card.
-The MasterCard and Amex version both have lower annual income requirements at $50,000 per annum, while the Visa card requires an $80,000 per annum income.
+All the cards have had their minimum income requirement lowered to $30,000 per annum so it is much more accessible now.
 If you had to choose a card to lump all your expenses into in order to gain air miles, this would be a great card to do just that.
 And it’s great for accruing miles on overseas spend too.

 If you are interested in the UOB PRVI Miles Card, you can apply here.

 2. Best Sign-Up Bonus – Citi PremierMiles Visa Card